top of page

 Click to zoom in.

-In the dream, I always wonder how the people get up there.
+In the dream, I always wonder how people get up there.
 It’s where I want to be someday.

 Mountain Lake

 Unlike the other three dreams, I don't know where this lake is in real life, or if it even exists.
-On a mountain somewhere lies the most beautiful lake, with light blue water and a shoreline of white, silky sand.
+On a mountain somewhere lies the most beautiful lake, with light blue water and a shoreline of white sand.
 The scene is astonishingly beautiful.
 On the upstream side of the lake are shops, eateries, and rentals for boats and other aquatic gear.
 Waterfalls roll off the downstream side in all directions.
 Children laugh and cheer as they slide down the swift but smooth falls.

 Where is this place in real life?